 Boats and Oars

 We currently are limited to having two set of racks, each capable of holding 10 shells and 9 sets of sculling oars.
 Since the equipment is outdoors it is CRITICAL that every item is secured when not being used.
 We are using Velcro straps to secure the items to make it easy to access and secure items.
 Here is a photo of the Velcro strap on some shells.
 Here is a photo of the Velcro straps on the oars.
-Not all equipment is secured with Velcro, but we will continue to add more over time.
-Be certain that you secure the Velcro or lines on boats and oars after use.
-The new rack numbers are on the racks as shown in this photo on the last stack.
+Be certain that you secure the Velcro or lines on boats after use.
+Always keep the Velcro secured on oars in the racks.
+The rack numbers are on the racks as shown in this photo on the last stack.
 Use these rack numbers when logging a boat being taken.
 The numbers run from top to bottom and south to north with rack 1 being the south top boat and rack 20 being the bottom boat at the north side.

 All equipment must be washed after use using soap.
 Be sure to rinse all metal parts completely to remove river water.
 This includes oarlocks and seat wheels.
 It is also vital to wash the oar grips in soap.
 We have a bucket with chlorine to be used to quickly dip the grips in prior to washing.
 Immediately sponge the grips with soapy water and rinse all parts of the oar.
 We use Dawn and just a small amount is required for good results.
 Remember to replace the lids on the buckets, please.
-There are hoses to the north of the concrete ramp on which the dock is attached.
-There is a hose nozzle which should be left in the supplies bucket in the kiosk when not in use.
-The nozzle should be attached to the hose by the first sculler back and removed by the last.
-The faucet is on a pole about 80 feet north of the ramps.
-Please use the black valve (see this photo) to turn water on and, of course, be sure to turn it off when you are finished.
+We have a hose for our use connected to the faucet is on a pole about 80 feet north of the ramps.
+Our hose is black with a red stripe.
+Please use the right valve (see this photo) to turn water on and, of course, be sure to turn it off when you are finished.
+The hose should be moved out of the ramp and crane paths.
+A good thing to do is to take the nozzle with you when you go to turn off the water.
 Boat slings can be left setup in the wash area.